Facts About the U.S. Federal Reserve System

 - Five of the 12 Regional Fed Presidents: Each of the 12 Regional Federal Reserves elects a president from the local banking community.
 On a rotating basis, 4 of these regional presidents serve on this committee.
 The NY Fed President is always on the committee and does not rotate like the other four Presidents.

-- Board of Governors (BOG): These seven members are political appointees.
-Appointed by the President of the U.S. and confirmed by congress, each BOG member serves a 14-year term.
-This method assures that no one President “stacks the deck” with just their appointees.
-The U.S. President also appoints the Chairperson of this committee, who also serves a renewable four year term.
-Presently, Janet Yellen serves as both Chairperson of the committee and a member of the Board of Governors.
+- Board of Governors (BOG): These seven members are political appointees who serve staggered 14-year terms.
+They are appointed by the President of the U.S. and confirmed by the Senate This method assures that no one President “stacks the deck” with just their appointees.
+The U.S. President also appoints the Chairperson and Vice Chairperson of this committee, who serve renewable four year terms.
+The Chairperson and Vice Chairperson of the Board are elected from among the members and confirmed by the Senate.

-The FOMC has a number of tools at their disposal to affect the economy.
+The Federal Reserve and Federal Open Market Committee have a number of tools at their disposal to affect the U.S. economy.
 Most significant is the targeting, or manipulation of the U.S. Federal Funds rate.
 This “Interbank Rate” is the rate at which banks borrow reserves from each other.
 By adjusting the amount of cash in the U.S. banking system, The Fed has the ability to manipulate this rate.

 - By increasing the amount of money in our banking system The Fed lowers the rate, hopefully acting as an economic stimulus.
 If it is cheaper for banks to borrow money, that should result in lower rates on mortgages, commercial and personal loans and other borrowings, thereby providing a boost to the economy.